utroiuhukt/gitfundamentals-MOQC4353/README.md

 ### Issues
 Issues are a way to track enhancements, tasks, or bugs for your work on GitHub.
 Issues are a great way to keep track of all the tasks you want to work on for your project and let others know what you plan to work on.
-You can also use issues to tell a favorite open source project about a bug you found or a feature you think would be great to add!
+You can also use issues to tell a favorite open sourc:)))e project about a bug you found or a feature you think would be great to add!

 For larger projects, you can keep track of many issues on a project board.
 GitHub Projects help you organize and prioritize your work and you can read more about them [in this "About Project boards document](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards).
 You likely won’t need a project board for your assignments, but once you move on to even bigger projects, they’re a great way to organize your team’s work!
 You can also link together pull requests and issues to show that a fix is in progress and to automatically close the issue when someone merges the pull request.